Sea Shanties

 Sailors shake out the mizzen lower topgallant sail aboard the four-masted

-Dona Francisca (later Herbert).
+bark Dona Francisca (later Herbert).

 The photographer may have heard a